ashishrpandey/zekelabs-cloud-native-webinar/istio-and-other-tools-insallation.md

     kubectl get services
     kubectl get deploy

+## Check the deployments

-## Wait for 5 minutes and then Make sure it is working fine
+Wait for 5 minutes and then Make sure it is working fine

     kubectl get po
     kubectl get ep